Menu Close

 Various British missions, laws, reports etc. for education, the establishment of colleges/schools and other efforts for education by Britishers and Indians

-Tribal and peasant issues, important movements, agitations and revolts and responses to these
+Tribal and peasant issues, important movements, agitations and revolts and British responses to these developments

 Important concepts in political theory i.e. state, justice, equality, democracy, liberty, ideologies, rule of law, important ideologies etc.